What Is the Embodiment Laboratory, Really?

 Two Ways to Begin

-If something here is landing but you want to locate yourself more clearly before deciding anything else, the Where Am I?
-Workbook is where that happens.
-Thirty-seven pages, four entry moments, reflection prompts designed to show you where you are so what to do next becomes clearer on its own.
+Where Am I?
+Workbook — if something here is landing but you want to locate yourself more clearly before deciding anything else, this is where that happens.
+Thirty-seven pages, four entry moments, reflection prompts designed to show you where you are so what comes next becomes clearer on its own.

-If something in you is already answering, the Begin page holds everything you need to understand the container, the investment, and the application.
+The Begin page — if something in you is already answering, this holds everything you need to understand the space, the investment, and the application.

 There is no wrong starting place.
 There is only the honest one.